danwatt/voroni-postals/README.md

 * [Blog post description](https://www.danwatt.org/2016/06/postal-code-voroni-diagram/)
 * [Heroku](http://voroni-postals.herokuapp.com/postals.html) - This app is deployed to a free Heroku instance, so it may shut down due to inactivity.

+## A Note To the Reader

+This service was initially created as I was learning Kotlin.
+I started with Java, ran the converter in IDEA, and cleaned up the code.
+I was also trying out a new-to-me framework, Rapidoid.
+I have since then upgraded this service to Spring Boot, and started to add some tests.
+This is an incomplete codebase, and it was a toy project to further experiment with some concepts that I had been exploring at work.

 ## Generating a simplified US Border

 ``` bash